 There was a secret unit on Tinian at the air base.
 B-29 pilot Gene Frazier recalls how he was instructed to stay away from their operations, and how one night, all the crews were rousted and trucked to the other end of the island, then almost immediately returned to their barracks.
 He later found out the unit had loaded the Enola Gay and the midnight move was for his own safety.

-Gene Frazier had been part of the huge mission on March 9, 1945 when a large part of Tokyo was firebombed and hundreds of thousands were killed.
+Gene Frazier had been part of the huge mission on March 9-10, 1945 when a large part of Tokyo was firebombed and approximately 100,000 Japanese people were killed.
 On the ground was an eleven year old boy, who would miraculously survive and meet the B-29 pilot years later.

 The nose art on World War II era planes is fondly remembered by the crews, but B-29 pilot Gene Frazier was put on the spot by his five year old granddaughter when she asked a question about those ladies in the paintings.